Recras/recras-wordpress-plugin/readme.txt

 == Changelog ==

 = 6.4.1 =
+* Don't load old script when it's not needed
+* Updated "Tested up to" version to 6.9
+* Update "Fix book process datepicker styling" styles to latest version

 = 6.4.0 =
 * Instead of entering your Recras subdomain in the settings, you must now enter the full URL.
 This is done since Recras members from now on get a subdomain at recras.com instead of recras.nl.